Newstar-galaxus/pwn.college_Aaditya/Pondering Paths/explicit_relative_paths_from_slash.md

 # Challenge Name
-To run /challenge/run using a relative path while having a current working directory of /
+To run /challenge/run using a relative path while having a current working directory of / and use . in relative path

 ## My solve
 Output: